-Romania: EC Hunedoara will divide into two TPP operating companies10.
-August 2020. / SEE Energy News
+Romania: EC Hunedoara will divide into two TPP operating companies, SEE Energy News

 Energy Complex (EC) Hunedoara, the insolvent coal-based electricity producer, will be split into two separate companies and the process will be completed in September, said Romanian Minister of Economy and Energy Virgil Popescu.
 Each of the two new companies will operate thermal power plants.

 Minister Popescu noted that the appointed judicial administrator of EC Hunedoara already completed the assessment of the company’s assets and is currently working on the separation plan.
 According to him, the first company that will emerge from this process will consist of thermal power plant Paroseni and coalmines in Valea Jiului (Lupeni, Lonea, Vulcan and Livezeni), while the second company will operate thermal power plant Mintia.
 One of the two new companies will remain under the jurisdiction of the Ministry of Economy and Energy, while the other will be handed to local authorities.